CanDIG/omop_service/data_tables/management/commands/README.md

 The directory path can be changed in `omop_service.management.commands._utils.import_postgres` function.

+2. Not recommended, only for small vocabularies.
-2. Import vocabularies with django command (can be used for import into Sqlite database, significantly slower than option 1):
+Import vocabularies with django command (can be used for import into Sqlite database, significantly slower than option 1):

 ```
    python manage.py import_all_vocabularies